DIGNITY's Talent Programme for Students

 - Communication and/or Fundraising.

-Previous DIGNITY talents have come from the disciplines of public health, law, medicine, psychology, anthropology, global development, development studies, political science, human security, refuges studies and many more.
+Previous DIGNITY talents have come from the disciplines of public health, law, medicine, psychology, anthropology, global development, development studies, political science, human security, refugees studies etc. and the call is open for all students interested in the above fields and themes.

 DIGNITY - Danish Institute against Torture is a self-governing institution independent of party politics, and it is the biggest center of its kind in the world.